Kong/docs.konghq.com/app/_hub/tomkerkhove/microsoft_azure/index.md

 type: integration

-desc: Deploy Kong with a template from the Azure Marketplace # (required) 1-liner description; max 80 chars
+desc: Deploy Kong on Microsoft Azure # (required) 1-liner description; max 80 chars
 description: #|
   This guide walks you through the options to run Kong on Microsoft Azure.
   # (required) extended description.